Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + You're WAY faster!
 + You jump WAY higher (toggleable)!
 + You can breathe for much longer underwater!
-TODO: Increase speed underwater further.
 + Craft a special item to enhance your movement even further!
 - You cannot outrun the rain forever.
-TODO: Add cues that cycle is almost over.
-(Maybe /execute at @e[tag=slugcat]? item.goat_horn.6)

 SPEARMASTER